 3. Attractions in the Area

 If you take the ferry tour, you will not skip the islet of Imeri Gramvousa, which is about a 15-minute before the destination Balos.
 Here, you can find a small exotic beach, the Agioi Apostoloi church, and the wreck of a commercial ship that was wrecked near the shore in 1968.
-At the highest point of the islet stands a Venetian fortress built in 1579, which takes 25 minutes of a steep walk up from the wharf, but rewards you with gorgeous views.
+At the highest point of the islet stands a Venetian fortress built in 1579.
+It takes 25 minutes of a steep walk up from the wharf but rewards you with gorgeous views.
 We recommend you wear comfortable shoes and leave the flip-flops for later when you disembark in Balos.

 4. Alternatives to Balos Beach: Elafonisi and Falassarna Beaches